mattudakis/ArduinoLEDClock/README.md

 **LED array assembly**
 - Cut the addressable LEDs to 11 LED strips.
 - Solder the LED strips in a snake like orientation starting from the bottom left.
 > The LEDs are directional so make sure they are solder in the correct direction.
-This soldering is the most time consuming part.
-Be patient and use soldering flux to help.
+This soldering is time consuming, be patient and use soldering flux to help.
-- Tidy up the soldering connections with some electrical tape or heat shrink tubing
+- Tidy up the soldering connections with some electrical tape or heat shrink tubing.
-- Get the LED array template
+- Get the LED array template.
-- Using a glue gun add a little glue between each hole in the template and glue the LED strip to the template.
+- Using a glue gun, add a little glue between each hole in the template and glue the LED strip to the template.
 > Do this one strip at a time to prevent glue drying.
-Don't glue the first part of the first strip as we will need access to solder this later
+Don't glue the first part of the first strip as access to this is needed later

 ![Alt text](img/LEDarray.jpg?raw=true "Title")